grpc/proposal/A110-child-channel-plugins.md

 ## Rationale

+The proposed mechanism of Child Channel Options provides a targeted way to propagate configuration from a parent channel to its children.
+This approach is chosen because it allows configuration to be scoped to specific parent-child hierarchies, which is necessary for accurate telemetry and interceptor application without affecting unrelated channels.

 ### Why not Global Configuration?

 The primary use-case we care about is setting a `StatsPlugin` for one particular